-*Each nation is assessed on individual and collective values processed through our in-house formula to generate its 'PwrIndx' score.
+*PwrIndx: Each nation is assessed on individual and collective values processed through an in-house formula to generate its 'PwrIndx' (Power Index) score.
 Some values are estimated when official numbers are not available.
 View the NOTES tab below for a detailed breakdown of other assessments.

 MANPOWER - Values partly derived from the CIA World Factbook.
 Some values may be estimated.

 AIRPOWER - Values derived from multiple sources.
-Total Aircraft Strength value includes both fixed-wing and rotorcraft platforms from all branches of service (at this time UAVs are not included in the total).
-'Attack' value constitutes purpose-built attack types.
+Estimates made when required.
+Total Aircraft Strength value includes both fixed-wing and rotorcraft platforms from all branches of service (at this time UAVs are not included).
+'Attack' value constitutes purpose-built, fixed-wing dedicated attack types.
 'Transports' value includes only fixed-wing aircraft while all rotorcraft are represented under the 'Helicopters' value.
-'Special-Mission' value no longer includes aerial tankers which are now covered in their own listing.
 For an in-depth look into the current air powers of the world, consider "the World Directory of Modern Military Aircraft" [www.WDMMA.org - external link].

 NAVAL FORCES - Values derived from multiple sources.
-'Total Assets' value includes all possible / available vessels including auxiliaries, which are not showcased individually.
-'Aircraft Carriers' value includes only traditional carriers (both conventionally- and nuclear-powered while Helicopter Carriers are now considered under their own listing.
+Estimates made when required.
+'Total Assets' value includes all possible / available vessels including auxiliaries.
+'Aircraft Carriers' value includes only traditional through-deck carriers (both conventionally- and nuclear-powered); Helicopter Carriers are considered in their own separate listing.
 'Submarines' value includes both diesel-electric and nuclear-powered types.
-Landlocked nationd are not penalized for the lack of a standing navy.
+Landlocked nations are not penalized for the lack of a standing navy.
 For an in-depth look into the current naval powers of the world, consider "the World Directory of Modern Military Warships" [www.WDMMW.org - external link].

 NATURAL RESOURCES - Values derived from the CIA World Factbook or estimated in some cases.
 Values presented as BBL (Barrel unit), cu.m (Cubic Meters), and mt (Metric Tons).